ahlstromcj/seq66/README.md

             *   Fixed not saving record-by-channel.
 Fixed record-by-channel.
                 Added a pre-made MIDI file to use with record-by-channel.
             *   Fixed not modifying the song when pattern measures is changed.
+            *   Fixed breakage of stopping song play at the end of song.
         *   Can now paste a pattern into a new or another loaded MIDI file.
         *   When loading a MIDI file, the file dialog defaults to the last-used directory.